shred/acme4j/README.md

 * See the [online documentation](https://shredzone.org/maven/acme4j/) about how to use _acme4j_.
 * For a quick start, have a look at [the source code of an example](https://github.com/shred/acme4j/blob/master/acme4j-example/src/main/java/org/shredzone/acme4j/ClientTest.java).

-## Compatibility

-_acme4j_ supports all CAs that implement the ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02). [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) and [draft 04](https://tools.ietf.org/html/draft-ietf-acme-acme-04) are partially supported.
-The missing parts are likely to be removed in the next draft, or are not yet supported by the _Let's Encrypt_ server.

-The most prominent ACME CA, _Let's Encrypt_, [diverges from the specifications](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md).
-Some parts of the _acme4j_ API may not work with _Let's Encrypt_.
-Also, the usage of deprecated API parts may be required.

-The _acme4j_ API may change as features are added to, and other features removed from the [ACME specifications](https://github.com/ietf-wg-acme/acme), because they are still work in progress.
-Also see the [_acme4j_ bug tracker](https://github.com/shred/acme4j/issues) for missing and untested features.

 ## Contribute